Colonel Blotto Game for Secure State Estimation in Interdependent Critical Infrastructure: Critical Infrastructure Dynamic Model

+and $ \boldsymbol{y}_i^{ge} $ is defined the power demand in the compressor of each junction $ i $.
 The relationship in \eqref{gas:DE} considers the dynamics of a single pipeline system.
-To analyze the natural gas system as a unified system, we propose the centralized state space model consisting of all the state variables of all the pipelines in \eqref{eq_gasCI}, where
+To analyze the natural gas CI as a unified system, we propose the centralized model consisting all of the state variables {as: } where